AdamSturge/Engine-Blog/pages/mydoc/mydoc_mesh.md

 In practice there are many triangles in a mesh so instead of using nested primative arrays we'll be using Eigen matricies.

 ### A note on ordering
 You'll notice that I drew '<' characters on the triangle edges in the picture above.
 That is because when we send a triangle to the GPU for rendering OpenGL expects the edges to be ordered counter-clockwise.
 This requirement is embedded into the ordering we choose for the indices in the **F** matrix.
-You'll notice that although the vertices are listed as leftmost, rightmost, topmost in **V**, the **F** matrix indexes them as rightmost, leftmost, topmost.
+Although the vertices are listed as leftmost, rightmost, topmost in **V**, the **F** matrix indexes them as rightmost, leftmost, topmost.
 That was just to drive home the point this very point.

 ## Mesh class
 So with all that in mind lets create our Mesh class